moodykhalif23/realtime-messaging/README.md

 # Real-Time Messaging SaaS

-A scalable real-time messaging platform built with Node.js, Express, Socket.IO, and RabbitMQ.
-This project provides secure real-time message broadcasting using WebSockets, combined with a robust REST API for message publishing and JWT-based authentication.
-It's designed with modularity and scalability in mind, paving the way for future SaaS enhancements.
+Welcome to Real-Time Messaging SaaS!
+This project is a scalable real-time messaging platform built with Node.js, Express, Socket.IO, and RabbitMQ.
+It features a secure REST API for publishing messages, JWT authentication, and interactive API documentation using Swagger.

 ## Table of Contents